Deal to phase out rich-world coal export subsidies elusive

 Although German Chancellor Angela Merkel is pushing for low carbon energy, she faces opposition to reducing support for coal from heavy industry, viewed as vital to the German economy.

-Japan has enjoyed multi-billion-dollar revenues from coal technology shipments, benefiting companies such as Toshiba Corp..
+Japan has enjoyed mullti-billion-dollar revenues from coal technology shipments, benefiting companies such as Toshiba Corp. .
+(Editing by Mark Potter)